Sport and Fitness - Level 3

 E-learning is a key element of all our courses and we also use a range of online apps to support, enhance and motivate learning.
 Your tutors will support you with these technologies and also in preparing for examinations.

 The main programme totals 540 learning hours a year, which equates to around 16 timetabled hours a week.
-On top of this you will spend up to 2.5 hours a week developing your maths and English depending on the level you're at.
+On top of this you will spend up to 2.5 hours a week developing your maths and English depending on the level you are already at.
 A further 1.5 hours a week is needed for progress meetings to ensure you're on track to achieve your learning goals.

 Industry Placement and Field Trips